St. Johns River Boating: A Local’s Guide to Sanford & DeBary Adventures

 - Change the Oil:

 - Check for signs of overheating or contaminated oil during regular inspections.
+Many engine brands have a device you can install to record engine faults and keep track of hours.

 - Fuel System Maintenance: